 11. Houseplants Work Wonders

 You don't always need two nightstands, especially if you're sleeping alone.
-Take a cute from this bedroom via No Longer Wander's Instagram and try a houseplant instead.
+Just add plants.
 It'll bring fast style to your bedroom without the need for a bulky piece of furniture and will help clean your air, too.
 Win, win!

 Shop a similar houseplant here: Majesty Palm, $22